kleele-lab/iSIM_local/README.md

 $pip install python-bioformats
 ```
 You will get an error related to the numpy version.
 Please ignore it : the installation will be complete and the deconvolution process will happen without issue.

-If you wish to run the deconvolution only on CPU, please run the same steps but replace ./deconvolution/requirements.txt by ./deconvolution/requirements_no_cuda.txt.
-If you create a new virtual environment with a different name, please adjust the name of the virtual environment activated in the run_image_decon.sh file and run_folder_decon.sh files, otherwise you will get an error in your deconvolution jobs.
+If you wish to run the deconvolution only on CPU, you will need to re-install  the virtual environment without GPU support.
+For that, please run the same steps than described above but replace `./deconvolution/requirements.txt` by `./deconvolution/requirements_no_cuda.txt`.

+If you create a new virtual environment with a different name but still want to submit jobs with the slurm scripts provided in this repo, please adjust the name of the virtual environment activated in the `run_image_decon.sh` and `run_folder_decon.sh` files, otherwise you will get an error in your deconvolution jobs.

 Test the installation with an interactive job on Euler: